 Delegates will have the opportunity to meet and interact with more than 200 Yale University undergraduates in and out of committee session.
 YMUN is hosted on Yale’s beautiful campus and allows delegates to experience what Yale University has to offer.
 Through dynamic events and activities, delegates engage with Yale students and professors to not only learn more about international relations, but also gain insight into college life and beyond.
 Delegates will have a chance to engage deeply with Yale’s professors, students, and extracurricular groups.

 TRANSPORTATION AND LODGING

-We will be staying at Courtyard Marriott New Haven.
+We will be staying at a hotel in New Haven.
 These are very long days and, depending on what committees our kids are placed in, some of them may be doing crisis’ which can occur at any time even when they are out of committee.
 There are also events showcasing Yale to the delegates and allowing them to interact with Yale faculty which we will attend.
 Parents should plan to drop off their children on Thursday and pick them up on Sunday afternoon.
 This is not an event where parents can attend.